zhenging/pols202/notes/02/exam_1_why_government.md

 2\.
 Understand the power problem and what is the relationship between the power problem, government, and police?

 3\.
 Many political questions about the right size and proper role of government are actually questions about whether a political system is a just system.
-While Justice as a concept, is hard to precisely define, let’s make an attempt.
+While Justice as a concept, is hard to precisely define, let's make an attempt.
 Offer a discussion of how one can define and discuss juice.

 4\.
 What is liberty?
 Understand how the debate of liberty is framed.
 Understand the differences between plosive and negave liberty.
 Is it possible—or even a good thing—to have one without the other?